 With so many risks, how can we avoid these events?

-The solution is then continuous monitoring in order to send alerts to the maintenance team.
+The solution, then, is continuous monitoring in order to send alerts to the maintenance team.

 Bridgemeter Intelligent Infrastructure Monitoring

 The Bridgemeter platform exemplifies innovation in this area, offering connectivity and continuous monitoring capabilities for any type of equipment or sensor.
-This tool is vital in hospital settings, where equipment failures can have serious consequences.
+This tool is vital in hospital environments, where equipment failures can have serious consequences.

 Monitoring in Hospital Kitchens